xxivk/ionet-ai-trader-dashboard/README.md

 | Mistral-Large-2411 | mistralai | Fast Balanced Reasoning |
 | K2-Think | LLM360 | Structured Logical Thought |

-Modify `models.txt` to add or remove models.
+and there is more in io.net !, Modify `models.txt` to add or remove models.

 ---